prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Versioning and the Publishing Process/Multi-Stage Publishing.md

 ![](img/MultiStage/4.png)

 <q>**Highly Recommended!** As a rule of good practice, it's highly recommended that you follow this process in the future when creating games.
-This helps to keep stages organised and protected from differences in the configuration between the separate stages of the game's life cycle.</q>
+This helps to keep stages organized and protected from differences in the configuration between the separate stages of the game's life cycle.</q>